The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 Comments on P1.
 First, the Second Law of Thermodynamics summarizes an important regularity: the tendency for things to become more chaotic and more decayed as time passes.
 It is part of our concept of lawhood that this irreversible tendency is law-like.
 We learn about this law much more directly in our experiences than the microscopic equations of motion.
-Second, the irreversible tendency is encoded in our concept of physical necessity.
-For example, we learn that it is physically impossible that a metal rod left by itself will spontaneously heat up on one side and the cool down on the other; it is physically impossible to create a perpetual motion machine of the second kind, and this is impossible whoever tries to do it whenever and wherever.\footnote{This becomes more complicated if a ``Albertian demon'' turns out to be physically possible.
+Second, nature's irreversible tendency is encoded in our concept of physical necessity.
+For example, we learn that it is physically impossible for a metal rod to spontaneously heat up on one side and then cool down on the other; it is physically impossible to create a perpetual motion machine of the second kind (a machine that violates the Second Law), and this is impossible no matter who tries to do it -- whenever and wherever.\footnote{This becomes more complicated if an ``Albertian demon'' turns out to be physically possible.
 See (Albert, 2000, \S5) and Maudlin's contribution in this volume.} Hence, the Second Law is not an accidental feature of the world.
 Of course, the usual formulation of the Second Law in terms of the absolute monotonic increase of entropy is too strong.
-It should be modified in two ways: it holds for the overwhelming most nomologically possible initial conditions, and for each entropic trajectory there can be short-lived, shallow, and infrequent decreases of entropy (see Second Laws for $X$ and for $\Psi$).
+It should be modified in two ways: it holds for the overwhelming majority of nomologically possible initial conditions, and for each entropic trajectory, there can be short-lived, shallow, and infrequent decreases of entropy (see Second Laws for $X$ and for $\Psi$).